Jesus4227/Jesus4227/README.md

 ### HELLO
-# 💫 About Me:
+# About Me:
-👋 I’m currently a college sophomore studying Computer science<br>👯 I’m looking to collaborate on Finance x CS projects <br>🌱 I’m currently learning Quantitative Analysis<br>
+I’m currently a college junior studying Computer science and Engineering.
+I am looking to collaborate on Finance x CS projects, Algorithmic trading projects, and M always up for holistic learning experiences.

 ## 🌐 Socials: